paskalian/WID_LoadLibrary/README.md

 ```

 Well we have again came to a "road break" in here;
-- LdrpDrainWorkQueue
+- LdrpProcessWork
   - This function is going deeper in the mapping mechanism.
 - LdrpPrepareModuleForExecution
   - This function is going deeper in the execution mechanism.

-Starting off with LdrpDrainWorkQueue would be the best course since it's the first called and also mapping is my priority right now.
+Starting off with LdrpProcessWork would be the best course since it's the first called and also mapping is my priority right now.
 Then we will check LdrpPrepareModuleForExecution.

 <hr>